Last Updated on June 19, 2021 by Robert Bell

 For cleaning your bearings, stay away from dangerous chemicals such as acetone, mineral spirit, gasoline, Emmy K, rubbing alcohol.
 They are highly inflammable, cause skin irritants, and emit hazardous fumes that can cause breathing problems.

 The water-based citrus cleaners are the safest option to use for bearing cleaning.
-These are environment friendly.
+These are environmentally friendly.
 These are also non-hazardous.
 Which gives no harm to the environment as well as to the human.
 As these are water-based, it leaves a small residue on the surface.
 To eliminate this problem you should dry the bearings with a soft cloth and lubricate the bearings.

 Step 5) Use lubricant